PBahner/Serial-Monitor/README.md

 ![preview](Screenshot.png)

 You can see incoming data.
 On pressing 'i' you are able to write data to an USB Device.\
-Press 'q' if you wont to quit!
+Press 'q' if you want to quit!
 Otherwise it will not stop.

 I created this small script because arduino-cli has no built-in serial monitor.